-- A. Prevention and/or Treatment of Acute and Delayed CINV due to Highly Emetogenic Intravenous Chemotherapy (must meet all): - 1.
-Prescribed by an oncologist or hematologist; - Must be used in combination with a 5-HT3 antagonist, steroid, and Neurokinin-1 antagonist (NK1-RA) or member has failure/contraindication/intolerance to one of the mentioned antiemetic classes (if member is <6 years old, Neurokinin-1 antagonist is not needed); - 3.
-Lorazepam is preferred agent and the dose does not exceed 0.5mg-2mg by mouth every 4 to 6 hours as needed.
+- A. Prevention and/or Treatment of Acute and Delayed CINV due to Moderately to Highly Emetogenic Intravenous Chemotherapy (must meet all): - 1.
+Prescribed by an oncologist or hematologist; - 2.
+Must be used in combination with a 5-HT3 antagonist plus a steroid, and/or Neurokinin-1 antagonist (NK1-RA) and/or olanzapine, unless contraindicated/intolerant to one of the mentioned antiemetic classes; - 3.
+Lorazepam is preferred agent and the dose does not exceed 0.5mg-1mg by mouth every 4 to 6 hours as needed.